GernotBoege/FIWARE-interactive/M05/Security test commands.md

 docker cp idm:/opt/fiware-idm/config.js.template ./IDM-config.js

 ## Edit the file as shown with a local Texteditor, here it is nano
+## Now, we don't have to do any changes
+## Save the file after having made andy changes
 nano IDM-config.js

 ## Upload the changed file back into the container